 If you run a web site, you may have visitors coming to your pages based upon the content anchor text in links pointing to your pages instead of the text upon your pages themselves.

-You may be able to determine this by looking at the search referrals listed in your analytics or log files.
+You may be able to determine this Page relevance based on anchor text by looking at the search referrals listed in your analytics or log files.

-If you are, and the term is worth pursuing, you may want look at how that result appears in the search engine result pages to see the snippet being used.
+If you are, and the term is worth pursuing, you may want to look at how that result appears in the search engine result pages to see the snippet is used.

 If the term is one that you want to be found for, you may want to consider adding some text to the page, if possible, using that query term, to provide a more persuasive snippet for the search results.